marciolucca/pugito/README.md

 ```
 -s, --src [path]       source path (default: "src")
 -d, --dist [path]      destination path (default: "dist")
--p, --port [number]    port for running in localhost (default: "8080")
 -t, --template [name]  what the name for a template file should contain (default: "template")
 -i, --include [name]   what the name for an include/partial file should contain (default: "include")
 -h, --help             output usage information